Capi-ai/c_basics/README.md

 bit_operators/ -> Bitwise Operators, decimal and binary output

 pointers_structures.c -> Print the information on an structure.
 We use pointers to acces to the info

+print_itself.c -> Program that allows to print the content of itself.